gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 ![](docs/photon-animated.gif)

 The AzureIoTHubClient library running on your Particle Photon can send **50 messages per second** to Azure IoT Hub.
-If you are using the free tier of Azure IoT Hub which is limited to 8000 messages per day, you will reach the limit in under 3 minutes.
+If you are using the free tier of Azure IoT Hub which has a limit of 8000 messages per day, you will reach the limit in under 3 minutes.
 So be sure to throttle the telemetry publish rate.

 Azure IoT Central is ready to go, no code required service you can use to plot and analysis device telemetry, centrally control devices, and initiate business processes.
 Under the covers the service is built on [Azure IoT Hub](https://azure.microsoft.com/en-au/services/iot-hub/), [Azure Time Series Insights](https://azure.microsoft.com/en-au/services/time-series-insights/), and [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).
 Hence this library and documentation is applicable to both Azure IoT Hub and IoT Central.